-I work as an independent data scientist, visualization designer and developer to help people, organisations and businesses build bespoke, intuitive and engaging data displays and stories.
-I like to design insights to fit the human eye rather than the spreadsheet grid makes a lot of sense.
+I work as an independent data scientist, visualisation designer and developer to help people, organisations and businesses build bespoke data displays and stories.
+I think, designing insights to fit the human eye rather than the spreadsheet grid makes a lot of sense.

-I analyse and model data to then design and develop interactive visualizations.
-I've spent some time in the data pond, and truly like it in here, making things people can relate to and engage with.
+I analyse and model data to then design and develop interactive visualisations, making things people can relate to and engage with.
 I also write about visualizations and how to make them here, on freeCodeCamp and in book-form..

 A visual story about film success and failure

 An interactive data journey through all Winter Olympics